 If you use the motorcycle in winter, you must expect salt on the roads.
 You should therefore take precautions against aggressive road salt.

-If the vehicle was operated in road salt, clean it with cold water.
-Warm water enhances the corrosive effects of salt.
+If the vehicle was operated in road salt, clean it with cold water after riding.
+Warm water would enhance the corrosive effects of salt.